 Swanson hustles for double, Ruiz lifts Braves over Mets 3-2

-Dansby Swanson turned a normal grounder up the middle into a hustle double, then dashed home on a single by pinch-hitter Rio Ruiz in the ninth inning to lift the Atlanta Braves over the New York Mets 3-2 Friday.
+Swanson reached on his hustle double, then dashed home on a single by pinch-hitter Rio Ruiz in the ninth inning to lift the Atlanta Braves over the New York Mets 3-2 Friday.
+With one out in the ninth, Swanson hit a bouncer through the infield and ran hard out of the batter's box.

 Add your comments below